-Before CSS all properties were located in the HTML files themselves, often using redundant code to style say a particular font.
-If the font needed to be changed the font code would have to be changed in several places on every page.
+Before CSS all properties were located in the HTML files themselves, often using redundant code to style say, a particular font.
+If the font needed to be changed, the code would have to be changed in several places on every page.
 It was very labor intensive.
-Now a font can be changed by changing one or just a few places in the external CSS file effecting the change globally to the entire web site, saving hours of tedious editing to the HTML pages. » More information on CSS. ^top
+Now a font can be changed by changing one or just a few places in the external CSS file effecting the change globally to the entire web site, saving hours of tedious editing to the HTML pages. » More information on CSS.

-FTP or 'File Transfer Protocol' refers to the way in which files are transferred from one computer to another over the internet.
+FTP or 'File Transfer Protocol' refers to the way in which files are transferred from a computer to the server over the internet.
 This is done using FTP software.
 This is not the same thing as viewing web pages with your web browser.
 Files themselves can be downloaded, uploaded or overwritten using FTP to/from a remote location much like you were doing it on your own computer using Windows Explorer or on a network. » More information on FTP.

 Even after your web site does show up in Google your ranking can depend on how much competition there is for the same general keywords that are embedded into your web site.
 One way to improve your ranking is having other web sites linked to your site and how 'important' Google considers those sites.
 It's a good idea to check your web site's ranking periodically and perhaps tweaking the optimization of the pages from time to time if your ranking is low. » More info on SEO (Search Engine Optimization)

 Most likely you are seeing the old version of the web page that has been saved in your Browser's cache.
 The cache is a collection of files that the browser saves to your computer from the websites you have viewed.
 When you go back to a previously viewed page they take files from the cache so that the page loads faster.
 Some browsers are more stubborn about getting the pages off the web than others, like Firefox or Safari.